aman-maharshi/trending-movie-app/README.md

 ## <a name="features">🚀 Features</a>

-- Browse and Search for movies from TMDB API.
+- Browse and Search for movies from OMDB API.
 - Displays trending movies based on a dynamic user search algorithm.